cocmd/website/docs/configuration/app-specific-configurations.md

 title: App-specific configurations
 ---

-For simple use-cases, tuning Espanso's options in the `config/default.yml` file works well, but as your needs become more complex, that mechanism might prove limited.
+For simple use-cases, tuning Cocmd's options in the `config/default.yml` file works well, but as your needs become more complex, that mechanism might prove limited.
-For example, you might want to customize the way Espanso behaves while using a certain app, or disabling it entirely when using another.
+For example, you might want to customize the way Cocmd behaves while using a certain app, or disabling it entirely when using another.

 App-specific configurations are designed to handle these use-cases.